tripu/Vita/doc/economics.md

 <span class="icon eg">💭</span>&nbsp;Another example: it seems that 👤&nbsp;**Uber** is going to crush its competitors (eg, 👤&nbsp;**Lyft**) and build a
 monopoly.
-Such monopoly would destroy part of the benefits that those companies have brought to consumers who used to use taxis in the first place.
+Such monopoly would destroy part of the benefits that those companies have brought to consumers who used to use cabs in the first place.

 ### 4. Public pensions